ronanfernandes/docker-apache2-letsencrypt/README.md

-# Apache2-letsencrypt
+# Apache2 with Let's Encrypt
 This is a apache2 docker image with letsencrypt implemented.
-Before starting the apache2 deamon, this image will check if certificates for the hostname domain.
-If there is a certificate, it will do a `certbot renew` command to check if the certificates needs to renew it and renew it when needed.
-If the certificate is not the it will create it and other domains in the environment variable `LETS_ENCRYPT_DOMAINS` with the email in the `LETS_ENCRYPT_EMAIL` variable as the lets encrypt registration and recovery contact.
+Before starting the apache2 deamon, this image will check if certificates for the hostname domain exist.
+If certifacates exists, it will do a `certbot renew` command to check if the certificates needs a renewal and renew it if needed.

+In the case that certifacates do not exist, it will create it for the domains in the environment variable `LETS_ENCRYPT_DOMAINS` with the email in the `LETS_ENCRYPT_EMAIL` variable as the Let's Encrypt registration and recovery contact.
 The environment variable `LETS_ENCRYPT_DOMAINS` can be a comma separated list of domains that should be in the certificate.

 ## Setup